-Important: You should also read Zurich's privacy statement in the Zurich PDSs.
-A more detailed Zurich Privacy policy is also available on the Zurich website, www.zurich.com.au.
+Important: You should also read Zurich's privacy statement available on the Zurich website, www.zurich.com.au.

 When you provide instructions to Equity Trustees Superannuation Limited and/or any related bodies corporate under EQT Holdings Limited ("the EQT Group"), the EQT Group will be collecting personal information about you.
 This information is needed to admit you as a Member of the Fund, administer your benefits and identify when you may become entitled to your benefits and to comply with Australian taxation laws and other applicable laws and regulations.
 If the information requested is not provided, the EQT Group may be unable to process your application or administer your benefits, or your benefits may be restricted.